sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

     ip addr
     ```

-3. The following are a couple examples of [interactive options](https://help.sap.com/viewer/f1b440ded6144a54ada97ff95dac7adf/latest/en-US/c24d054bbb571014b253ac5d6943b5bd.html) followed by a SQL query, which when run against **SYSTEMDB** returns information about the databases running on the SAP HANA instance.
+3. The following are a some examples of [interactive options](https://help.sap.com/viewer/f1b440ded6144a54ada97ff95dac7adf/latest/en-US/c24d054bbb571014b253ac5d6943b5bd.html) followed by a SQL query, which when run against **SYSTEMDB** returns information about the databases running on the SAP HANA instance.

     ```SQL
     \al
     \s
     SELECT * FROM SYS_DATABASES.M_SERVICES WHERE SQL_PORT != 0;
+    \serverstats
     ```

     ![hdbsql commands](hdbsql-commands.png)